 We love kitchen sink strainer one because it has a sink stopper too.
 It collects debris and is easy to dump and clean.

 Look at your hair brush, ladies.
 If you didn’t brush your hair at all, that would go down your drain.
-While washing and conditioning your hair, loose hair detaches, goes down the drain and congregates into a knotted ball and boom, you set yourself up for a nasty gross looking blob of a clog.
+While washing and conditioning your hair, loose hair detaches, goes down the drain and congregates into a knotted ball.
+Now, you’ve set yourself up for a nasty gross looking blob of a clog.
 So, before hopping in the shower, brush your manes….and guys too!

 This goes for washing your dogs too!
 Brush your pups (and cats too!) thoroughly before putting bathing them in the shower or sink.
 Or, wash them outside instead.

-Soap scum is formed into a solid substance when soap is being used in hard water.
+Soap scum is formed into a solid substance when bar soap is being used in hard water.
 You’ve probably noticed at campgrounds and RV parks, their water is typically hard.
-On a scientific level, soap scum combines calcium and magnesium particles (ions) that are currently in the water with the soap, which forms into the soap scum substance.
+Scientifically speaking, soap scum combines calcium and magnesium particles (ions) in the water with the bar soap.
+That is what produces soap scum.
 This formation is frequently caused by minerals in tap water that combine with soap and dirt to create a layer of scaliness over the surfaces in our bathrooms.

-Harsh chemicals can etch and corrode the inside of your pipes and plumbing causing rough surfaces to collect God knows whatever is going down the drain.
-Caustic cleaners are just not good for the environment either.
-Think about it.
-Your gray tank contents are ‘going somewhere’.
-If you do any of those I’ve listed above, you won’t even need to use chemicals…period.
+Harsh chemicals can etch and corrode the inside of your drain pipes and plumbing causing rough surfaces to collect God knows whatever is going down the drain.
+Not only that but caustic cleaners are just not good for the environment.
+So avoiding harsh chemicals are an order in RVs.

-TIP: DO NOT USE HOUSEHOLD PRODUCTS TO UNCLOG YOUR RV CLOGS!
-Always see professional advice!
+RV TIP: DO NOT USE HOUSEHOLD DRAIN CLEANER PRODUCTS TO UNCLOG YOUR RV CLOGS!

-We hope all of these tips help mitigate potential drain clogs.
-Just be proactive about what goes down the drain, including your money!
+We hope all of these tips help mitigate potential drain clogs in your RV.
+Just be mindful and prevent what goes down the drain, including your money!